Best Life Insurance for Parents (2025)

 Simplified Issue Life Insurance

 Parents looking for coverage that doesn't require a medical exam may find simplified issue life insurance the best option.
-This type of coverage is ideal for people with serious health concerns.
+This type of coverage works well for people with serious health concerns.

 Applicants may still need to answer some health-related questions depending on the insurance company.
-Also, insurers may reject applicants.
+Insurers may reject applicants.

 Since a medical exam isn't required, the application process for simplified-issue life insurance is typically faster.
 However, premiums are often higher than traditional policies.